- 100% No Win No Fee

 If you have chronic kidney disease or a kidney transplant, you may be wondering what benefits can I claim if I have kidney failure?
 In Australia, you could claim:

-This guide explores each benefit available to help you understand your options for accessing financial support.
+This guide assists patients in understanding the benefits available to them and the options for accessing financial support.

 What is Chronic Kidney Disease?